LiliaFramework/Lilia/documentation/docs/definitions/class.md

 **Description:**

-Default running speed.
-Set a number to override or a multiplier in
+Overrides or multiplies the player's running speed.
+Set a number to replace the speed or a multiplier when used with `runSpeedMultiplier`.
+If unset, the run speed is unchanged.

-conjunction with `runSpeedMultiplier`.

 **Example Usage:**